Los Angeles Federal Criminal Defense Attorney

 So, if you've got a good story that makes sense, even if the feds have you, there are mitigating factors.
 They call them downward departures in federal criminal defense, where we can go below the 10-year mandatory minimum.

-We can use such things as a safety valve and several other angles that can be utilized to avoid that 10-year mandatory minimum for a federal drug case.
+We can use such things as a safety valve and several other angles that can be utilized to avoid that 10-year mandatory minimum for a federal drug case or a weapons case.
 That would be served 85% of the time because it's federal.

 So, we need to look at what happened in your case — whether the evidence against you is good because if they don't have good evidence or illegally searched you or illegally wiretapped you, there are motions we can file to try to get rid of the case.